 Ceremonies of Scrum:

-Scrum consists of several ceremonies (meetings) that help facilitate communication, alignment, and progress tracking within the team.
+Scrum consists of several ceremonies (meetings) that help facilitate team communication, alignment, and progress tracking.
 The main ceremonies are:

 - Sprint Planning: At the beginning of each sprint, the team and the product owner collaboratively decide which tasks will be completed during the sprint.

-- Daily Standup (Daily Scrum): A short daily meeting where team members provide updates on their progress, discuss any impediments, and plan their work for the day.
+- Daily Standup (Daily Scrum): A short meeting where team members provide updates on their progress, discuss any impediments and plan their work for the day.

 - Sprint Review: At the end of each sprint, the team demonstrates the completed work to stakeholders and gathers feedback.